-Are any Vintage HQ fans needing a little timeout from all of the holiday hubbub?
+Are any Vintage HQ fans needing a recommendation for the watch list this weekend?
 If so, allow us to direct your attention to The Secret of Crickley Hall.

 The Secret of Crickley Hall was a 2012 mystery/suspense BBC miniseries not really well-known in the States (we intend to change that!) based on a book with the same name by British author James Herbert.
 This miniseries actually runs two stories parallel…one in the present and one in the past.
 So, it’s part modern drama and part period drama which usually either means a poorly executed and confusing way to spend a few hours of your life as you attempt to keep track of what’s what or, when done properly, a few hours on the edge of your seat as you try to figure out how two intriguing stories from two different eras intertwine.
 Lucky for all of us it’s the latter in the case of The Secret of Crickley Hall.